sallesma/IF-Android/README.md

 If you feel like improving the application, don't hesitate to try to add some of these features :

  * Zoomable map activity
+ * Possibility for the user to add a point with a long click
  * Use GPS to add user position on map
  * Notification when a new piece of news arrives
  * Notification 15 minutes before a concert